 - An antidepressant rehab center can help people recover from the side effects of Lexapro withdrawal.

-- “Zaps” or the sensation of electrical jolts that course through a person’s body
+- “Zaps,” or the sensation of electrical jolts that course through a person’s body

-The second phase of escitalopram withdrawal occurs weeks after using the drug.
+The second phase of escitalopram withdrawal occurs weeks after quitting the drug.
 Unfortunately, many conditions that are noticed during this time fail to disappear on their own.
-Symptoms that arise during this time can be so difficult that many people feel the temptation to stay on the medication for the rest of their life rather than continue the withdrawal period.
+Symptoms that arise during this time can be so difficult that many people feel the temptation to stay on the medication for the rest of their lives rather than continue the withdrawal period.
 Some of the symptoms that arise during the second phase include: